Tramway Live Cams

 As well as its main line railway exhibits, the Illinois Railway Museum at Union, Illinois, USA, has a large range of interurbans, streetcars and trolley coaches.
 On running days examples can be seen from the web cameras around their site.
 They have a variable automatic update which defaults to 8 seconds, but with a 2 second option for high speed lines.

 This camera is in New Orleans, Louisiana, USA, from "Fat Harry's" bar looking across St. Charles Avenue, close to its junction with Napoleon Avenue.
 The grass median strip carries the heritage streetcars and the view between the trees shows the uptown trolley stop on the far track.
 The image automatically updates every 20 seconds, although has recently given a moving picture.
+However, the camera is somtimes off-line.
 For a long time service was suspended due to Hurricane Katrina storm damage to tracks and overhead power supply, but we are pleased to say that the streetcars are now back.

 This camera is in Phoenix, Arizona, USA in a district known as Chase Field.
 It shows the Valley Metro LRT system.
 In the centre of view is an LRT stop.
-The view is updated from time to time but you will need to use refresh on your browser.
-There are links to an adjustable 'Time-Lapse' option.
+The view is updated every ten minutes and there is an archive of previous views.

 After leaving Portland, Oregon, USA, the MAX (the marketing name for the light rail system) runs along the side of the Banfield Freeway, partly sharing the right of way with the Union Pacific Railroad.
 This link is to a map and a series of twelve traffic cameras on Interstate 84, in some of which the tramway can be seen.
 Clicking on the individual small view or the map gives a larger image which automatically updates every few minutes.